pitosalas/cleancont/output/2022-08-13-the-unreasonable-effectiveness-of-makefiles.md

 ---
 title: "The Unreasonable Effectiveness of Makefiles"
-subtitle: "[ The Unreasonable Effectiveness of Makefiles]( https://matt-rickard.com/the-unreasonable-effectiven..."
+subtitle: "The Unreasonable Effectiveness of Makefiles"
 category: "1"
 tags: ["2233", "1221", "1425"]
 date: "2022-08-13"